 What are the signs of autism?

-Severe forms of ASD are commonly diagnosed in the first two years of a child’s life, but high-functioning individuals may not be diagnosed until much later in life.
+ASD is commonly diagnosed in the first two years of a child’s life, but some individuals may not be diagnosed until much later in life.

 Signs of autism occur in three main areas: